Southwest Parks Hiking Adventure

 Arrival & Departure

-We will meet you just after lunch in Las Vegas on the first day of the tour, with a pickup either at the local airport or at a downtown hotel.
+We will meet you just after lunch in Las Vegas on the first day of the tour, with a pickup either at the local airport or at a designated hotel.
 The tour ends after lunch in Sedona, from which you are welcome to shuttle with us to the Phoenix airport or continue on your journey.

 What's Included?